aappleton8/OpPermissions/README.md

  - oppermissions.command.command : Enable the player to use the blocked commands | Default: false
  - oppermissions.command.show : Let the player be notified every time someone tries to use one of the commands on the blocked command list, even if it is unsuccessful | Default: false
  - oppermissions.showopattempts : Let the player be notified every time someone tries to use the */op* or */deop* command, even if it is unsuccessful | Default: false
+ - oppermissions.ban.* : Let the player ban all ops and permanent ops, depending non the config file | Default: false
+ - oppermissions.ban.permanentops : Let the player ban permanent ops depending on the config file | Default: false
+ - oppermissions.ban.ops : Let the player ban ops depending on the config file | Default: false
+ - oppermissions.ban.show : Let the player be notified everytime someone tries to ban an op or a permanent op | Default: false
+ - oppermissions.opbancommands.* : The root command to add and remove blocked commands | Default: false
+ - oppermissions.opbancommands.add : Let the player watch a new ban command | Default: false
+ - oppermissions.opbancommands.remove : Stop watching a previously watched ban command | Default: false
+ - oppermissions.opbancommands.list : List the watched ban commands | Default: false
+ - oppermissions.opbancommands.check : Check if a command is a watched ban command | Default: false

 ## Config:
 All configurable options for this plugin are in the 'config.yml' file.
 This file contains the following fields.